zocainViken/TripoSG_GP/README.md

 ## 💻 System Requirements

-- CUDA-enabled GPU with at least 4GB VRAM for 3D model generation
+- CUDA-enabled GPU with at least 6GB VRAM for 3D model generation and 14GB of RAM
-- CUDA-enabled GPU with at least 8GB VRAM for texturing model generation
+- CUDA-enabled GPU with at least 8GB VRAM for texturing model generation and 32GB of RAM

 ## 📝 Tips
 *** NOT TESTED ***